tmtsoftware/plc-prototype/README.md

 See [here](https://www.scala-sbt.org/1.0/docs/Setup.html) for instructions on installing sbt.

+## Building the HCD and Assembly Applications

+ run `sbt stage`, which installs the applications locally in ./target/universal/stage/bin.

 ## Prerequisites for running Components

 The CSW services need to be running before starting the components.